Thermodynamics

 Implications:

-- No heat engine can be 100% efficient
+- No heat engine can be 100% efficient.

-- Processes have a natural direction (irreversibility)
+- Processes have a natural direction (irreversibility).

-- Can't convert all heat into work
+- Not all heat can be converted into work.

 ΔS ≥ Q/T (equality for reversible processes)